cncf/tag-env-sustainability/governance/roles.md

 - Reporting back to the leadership on the status of the project, indicating when the project requires external governance help.
 For example, these include:
   - Project is understaffed or suffers from rampant scope creep.
   - Project is inactive and needs to be discontinued.
-  - Inter-personal issues within leads and/or members causing disruption.
+  - Inter-personal issues within leads and/or contributors causing disruption.
 - Provide feedback to project lead to whether the current scope and operation of a project is in line with the vision and governance of the TAG.
 - Mentorship of project leads on matters of leadership and governance process.
 - Provide privilege facilities that a project lead does not have access to.